 Seth's Story

 Seth joined Watsi on February 15th, 2022.
-One year ago, Seth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Seth's most recent donation traveled 8,500 miles to support Allan, a cheerful eight-year-old from Kenya, for leg surgery.
+Two years ago, Seth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seth's most recent donation traveled 8,300 miles to support Hla Moe, a 30-year-old man from Burma, to fund kidney surgery.

 Impact